minstrel1149/exercise_book_ver2/Machine_learning/README.md

     1. Section 3.3 - Other Considerations in the Regression Model
         - Potential Problems
     2. Section 3.4 - The Marketing Plan
+    3. Section 3.5 - Comparison of Linear Regression with K-Nearest Neighbors